Skip to content

 • Schools and academies responsible for their own admissions provide us with a list of pupils they will offer places to.

-• We offer all places on behalf of all schools in Hertfordshire.
+• We offer places on behalf of all schools in Hertfordshire.

 How you apply

-You list the schools you want to apply for on 1 form, ordered by preference.
-You can put down schools in and outside of Hertfordshire.
+List the schools you want to apply for on 1 form, ordered by preference.
+If you are a Hertfordshire resident you must use the Hertfordshire secondary application form.
+You can include schools both in and outside of Hertfordshire.

 If you only apply to 1 school, your child will only be considered for that school.